 Ric Ocasek wrote almost all of their songs, and he had his own distinctively quirky style of singing.
 Benjamin Orr also sang some of the leads.
 He had a little smoother style, so he often did the ballads.
 Keyboardist Greg Hawkes used synthesizers extensively, guitarist Elliot Easton experimented with guitar effects, and David Robinson often used drum programming.
 All of that gave The Cars a sound that was called New Wave in the late ’70’s and early ’80’s, but the group also featured strong melodies and harmonies that had a wide appeal to radio programmers and listeners alike.

 The Cars second album, Candy-O, also went multi-platinum, and featured their biggest hit so far, “Let’s Go” (#14), with the lead vocal by Benjamin Orr.
-In 1980, their third album Panorama, was a bit of a let down, even though it did go platinum.
+In 1980, their third album, Panorama, was a bit of a let down, even though it did go platinum.
+Some fans liked the change-up from the first two albums.

 By the end of 1981, The Cars released album number 4, Shake It Up.
 The title song made it to #4, helped in part by that newfangled video thing, MTV, which had just started in August of that year.
 The Cars were back to multi-platinum, and their biggest album was next.